iansu/talks/talks/zero-dependency-clis/slides-v3.md

 My name is Ian Sutherland and I'm an Architect and the Head of Developer Experience and Open Source at Neo Financial, which is a Canadian fintech startup.

-I'm also a Node.js contributor where I mostly work on the Tooling Working Group which I'll be covering more in this talk.
+I'm also a Node.js contributor where I mostly work on the Tooling Working Group

 You can find me on Twitter and GitHub @iansu.
 -->